Deluxo/gotwitch/README.md

 A command-line twitch.tv application written in Golang.

 Flags:
       --help          Show context-sensitive help (also try --help-long and --help-man).
+  -d, --padding=25    output column padding width
-  -d, --columPadding=25  outputt column columPadding size -w, --watch            watch the stream through a given player -p, --player="mpv"     player to use for watching a stream -f, --follow           follow the streamer
+  -w, --watch         watch the stream through a given player -p, --player="mpv"  player to use for watching a stream -f, --follow        follow the streamer
   -n, --notify        notify if the streamer comes online -u, --unfollow      unfollow the streamer
   -q, --search        search for the streamer with a given name -l, --ls            list the streamers
   -b, --subscribed    filter out only subscribed streamers -g, --game          print the game a streamer is playing -s, --status        print the streamer's status

 Args:
   [<channel>]  channel of a streamer